Submandibular Gland Cancer

 Malignant mixed tumors

 Malignant mixed tumors are submandibular salivary gland cancers specific to older ages.
 Carcinoma ex pleomorphic adenoma is the most common of these.
-This tumor is the untreated pleomorphic adenoma that has turned into a malignant tumor over many years.
+This tumor is an untreated pleomorphic adenoma that has turned into a malignant tumor over many years.
 In this case, the mass under the chin that has existed for years suddenly begins to grow rapidly.
 It is a highly aggressive tumor with very low cure rates regardless of treatment.

 Acinic cell carcinoma